boraseo560/Interactive-Data-Vis-Sp2021/tutorial1_getting_started/NOTES.md

 ## My Notes on Tutorial 1

 - Minor challenges that I faced were navigating JS syntax and connecting it with HTML/CSS.
-- Commiting through VS Code was very convenient than I expected.
+- git commit through VS Code was very convenient than I expected.
 - Editing .md file is still confusing.